blockfrost/blockfrost-for-slack/README.md

 #### Initialize Your Slack App

 Head over to [https://api.slack.com/apps] to create a new Slack app.
-During this process, you'll need to configure the app settings as required by Blockfrost for Slack.
+During this process, you'll need to configure the app settings.

-TODO

 To listen for events happening in a Slack workspace (like when a message is posted) we'll use the Events API.